Impala Frequently Asked Questions

 When issuing queries through the JDBC or ODBC interfaces, make sure to call the appropriate close method afterwards.
 Otherwise, some memory associated with the query is not freed.

 Is there an UPDATE statement?

-You can use the following techniques to achieve the same goals as the familiar UPDATE statement, in a way that preserves efficient file layouts for subsequent queries:
+For non-Kudu tables, you can use the following techniques to achieve the same goals as the familiar UPDATE statement, in a way that preserves efficient file layouts for subsequent queries:

 - Replace the entire contents of a table or partition with updated data that you have already staged in a different location, either using INSERT OVERWRITE, LOAD DATA, or manual HDFS file operations followed by a REFRESH statement for the table.
 Optionally, you can use built-in functions and expressions in the INSERT statement to transform the copied data in the same way you would normally do in an UPDATE statement, for example to turn a mixed-case string into all uppercase or all lowercase.

 - To update a single row, use an HBase table, and issue an INSERT ...
 VALUES statement using the same key as the original row.
 Because HBase handles duplicate keys by only returning the latest row with a particular key value, the newly inserted row effectively hides the previous one.

 Impala 1.2 and higher does support UDFs and UDAs.
 You can either write native Impala UDFs and UDAs in C++, or reuse UDFs (but not UDAs) originally written in Java for use with Hive.
 See Impala User-Defined Functions (UDFs) for details.

 Why do I have to use REFRESH and INVALIDATE METADATA, what do they do?

 In Impala 1.2 and higher, there is much less need to use the REFRESH and INVALIDATE METADATA statements: